Abhikumar86/website/content/project/siwaliks/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides: example
+slides: ""
 ---

-Plant distributions are governed by several ecological and climatic factors.
-On going climate change is expected to alter the plant distributions, therefore this project aims to investigate the evidences of alteration in plant distributions.
+Siwaliks is the youngest and southernmost foot hills of Himalayas.
+These youngest mountain ranges are considered as one of the most degraded ecosystems of the Himalayan landscape.
+Climate change, landslides, human encroachment, urbanisation and industrilisation are possessing serious threats to the ecosystem structure and functions in this region.
+This project aims to investigate the responses of ecosystem structure and functions to the climate change.